 The US and EU begin a second round of sanctions on Russia, targeting executives of Russia’s state owned oil company, Rosneft, and 15 other companies.

 Russia rejects proposals for peace by EU member states in the early stages of May.

 After holding a successful independence referendum, the new leader of the Donetsk People’s Republic petitions Russia for military support.
 By this point, government and insurgent forces have begun to fight for control over various cities in both Donetsk and Luhansk.

 The first Minsk ceasefire is signed by Ukraine, Russia, the DPR, and the LPR, after being organized by the Organization for Security and Cooperation in Europe, an intergovernmental organization that works on arms control and human rights within Europe.
-Multiple ceasefire violations are reported on the 6th and 7th.

 A new ceasefire agreement, dubbed Minsk II, is negotiated, signed, and largely observed across the combat zone despite occasional violations.

 The Minsk II is observed, heavy artillery is mostly withdrawn from the combat zone, and casualties on both sides are reduced.